-So, the debate between 16 or 18 gauge nails for baseboard goes to 18-gauge nails as it ensures higher durability and stability for your work.
+So, the debate between 16 or 18-gauge nails for baseboard goes to 18-gauge nails as it ensures higher durability and stability for your work.

-Exterior, as well as interior trims on baseboards, doors, windows, require high precision, holding power, and crafting stability.
+Exterior, as well as interior trims on baseboards, doors, and windows, require high precision, holding power, and crafting stability.
 So, if you are wondering what size of nails for baseboard trims, we suggest the 16-gauge nails.

 All kinds of trim works need stronger and more balanced work.
 When fitting baseboards or door frames, the 16-gauge nailer’s nails that are thicker and have a bigger head provide better grip, and balance is the one, you opt for.

-When it comes to neat finishes, the 18-gauge nailer’s thinner and smaller nails does the trick!
+When it comes to neat finishes, the 18-gauge nailer’s thinner and smaller nails do the trick!
 It is much smaller than the 16-gauge nail and, hence, ensures the wood doesn’t split, and no footprints are left behind.